bbbonnibel/carrion-userscripts/README.md

 ## New features

-These scripts introduce new features to your carrion experience.
+_These scripts introduce new features to your carrion experience._

 ### [Character Pins](https://bbbonnibel.github.io/carrion-userscripts/script/character-pins/character-pins.user.js)

 Pin characters to the top of your dashboard.
+No matter what sort order you choose, those characters will appear before any others.

+- Click a character's pin button to pin them to start.
+- Right-click that pin button to pin them to the end.

 ## Quality of life

-These scripts focus on small adjustments to existing features.
+_These scripts focus on positive adjustments to existing features._

 ### [Dashboard Revised](https://bbbonnibel.github.io/carrion-userscripts/script/dashboard-revised/dashboard-revised.user.js)